 Exhibition showcasing designs for Bundesbank campus now open

-A new exhibition at the German Architecture Museum (DAM) in Frankfurt is now showing all the design ideas pitched for the Bundesbank’s new campus on the grounds of its Central Office.
+A new exhibition at the German Architecture Museum (DAM) in Frankfurt showed all the design ideas pitched for the Bundesbank’s new campus on the grounds of its Central Office.
 The opening ceremony saw Executive Board member Johannes Beermann, whose responsibilities include construction management, award prizes for the best designs.

 First prize was awarded to the design submitted by the Basel-based architects Morger Partner Architekten AG.
 Explaining the jury’s decision, Mr Beermann said: “